Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 Maryland Medicaid Long-Term Care Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Not an entitlement; there are a limited number of participants and waiting lists may exist.
 Intended to prevent and delay nursing home admissions, benefits are provided at home, adult day care, adult foster care, or in assisted living.
-More on Waivers.
+More on waivers.

 In Maryland, Medicaid is also called Medical Assistance, or simply MA.
 The program that provides long-term care for the aged, blind, and disabled is called Long Term Services and Supports (LTSS).
 While Medicaid is jointly funded by the state and federal government, it is state-administered within federally set guidelines.
 The Maryland Department of Health is the administering agency.